Funeral arrangements

 You can use the Humanist UK website to find out about humanist ceremonies and look for a local celebrant.

-If you don't want a ceremony at all, members of the family or close friends can attend the committal, which can be in silence or with some music being played.
+If you decide not to include a ceremony in the funeral, members of the family or close friends can attend the committal, which can be in silence or with some music being played.

 Non-Church of England Funerals

-If you have to arrange a funeral for someone who is of a faith different from your own, it is important to contact the equivalent of the local priest of the denomination to find out what you need to do.
+If you are arranging a funeral for someone who is of a faith different from your own, it is important to contact the equivalent of the local priest of the denomination to find out what you need to do.

 You can find useful help and advice on funerals on the Funerals Guide website.